 MethodologySanctuary Within

-Think of the ocean.
-On the surface, the water is always moving, shaped by the weather passing through.
+It can help to think of the ocean.
+On the surface, the water is always moving, shaped by whatever weather is passing through.
 Underneath, there is a stillness the surface does not reach.
-That stillness is the sanctuary, and it is not built but remembered.
-The practice is noticing the way back to it, and trusting the way is there.
+The season you are in moves across the surface.
+The sanctuary is the stillness underneath, the place that has not been disturbed by it.

 Returning, again and again.